DEPARTMENT OF HUMAN SERVICES

 The Secretary of Human Services is a member of the Governor's Executive Council, the Children's Cabinet, the Advisory Council to the Children's Cabinet, the School Safety Subcabinet Advisory Board, and the MD THINK Committee.
 The Secretary also chairs the Work Group on Low-Income Utility Assistance, and the Two-Generation Family Economic Security Commission, and serves as Co-Vice-Chair of the Maryland Food System Resiliency Council.

-As a member, the Secretary serves on the Interagency Committee on Aging Services; the Advisory Stakeholder Group on Autism-Related Needs; the Behavioral Health Advisory Council; the Commission on Behavioral Health Care Treatment and Access; the State Child Fatality Review Team; the Maryland Consortium on Coordinated Community Supports; the Maryland Cybersecurity Coordinating Council; the Interagency Disabilities Board; the Governor's Family Violence Council; the Maryland Efficient Grant Application Council; the Governor's Commission on Hispanic Affairs; the Interagency Council on Homelessness; the State Coordinating Committee for Human Services Transportation; the Commission on Juvenile Justice Reform and Emerging and Best Practices; the Law Enforcement Coordinating Council; the Governor's Commission to Study Mental and Behavioral Health in Maryland; the Council on Open Data; the Procurement Improvement Council; the Maryland Sexual Assault Evidence Kit Policy and Funding Committee; the Interdepartmental Advisory Committee on Small, Minority, and Women Business Affairs; Workgroup on Social Worker Requirements for Licensure; the Interagency Committee on Specialized Transportation; the Commission on Trauma-Informed Care; the Maryland Veterans Trust; the State Board of Victim Services; and the Governor's Workforce Development Board.
+As a member, the Secretary serves on the Interagency Committee on Aging Services; the Advisory Stakeholder Group on Autism-Related Needs; the Behavioral Health Advisory Council; the Commission on Behavioral Health Care Treatment and Access; the State Child Fatality Review Team; the Maryland Consortium on Coordinated Community Supports; the Maryland Cybersecurity Coordinating Council; the Interagency Disabilities Board; the Governor's Family Violence Council; the Maryland Efficient Grant Application Council; the Governor's Commission on Hispanic Affairs; the Interagency Council on Homelessness; the State Coordinating Committee for Human Services Transportation; the Maryland Council on Innovation and Impact; the Commission on Juvenile Justice Reform and Emerging and Best Practices; the Law Enforcement Coordinating Council; the Governor's Commission to Study Mental and Behavioral Health in Maryland; the Council on Open Data; the Procurement Improvement Council; the Maryland Sexual Assault Evidence Kit Policy and Funding Committee; the Interdepartmental Advisory Committee on Small, Minority, and Women Business Affairs; Workgroup on Social Worker Requirements for Licensure; the Interagency Committee on Specialized Transportation; the Commission on Trauma-Informed Care; the Maryland Veterans Trust; the State Board of Victim Services; and the Governor's Workforce Development Board.

 Reporting to the Secretary are six offices: Budget and Finance; Communications; Employment and Program Equity; Government Affairs; Inspector General; and Technology for Human Services.
 Also within the Office of Secretary are the Maryland Total Human-Services Information Network, the Foster Parent Ombudsman and the Foster Care Youth Ombudsman.